ExpressLRS/Docs/docs/quick-start/receivers/foxeer2400.md

         !!!
 Info "Heads up!"
             This option is only possible if you have previously flashed or configured your Receiver with your Home WiFi SSID and Password and the device is able to connect to said WiFi Network.

-            MDNS must also be working and that your browser can resolve the address http://elrs_rx.local and it can load the ExpressLRS Web UI from said address.
+            MDNS must also be working so your browser can resolve the address http://elrs_rx.local and load the ExpressLRS Web UI from said address.

         1. Put your Receiver into WiFi mode.